 We had lunch at a restaurant near the apartment hotel that Ben stayed.
 This restaurant serves some homey dishes as the name suggests.
 We had a cold octopus appetizer.
 It was sweetish and pretty good.

 We had a water boiled fish for the main.
-More on following page.
-Click here to continue reading
+Continue reading

 It was a cold windy day.
 What is better than a hot pot meal?